knikos/cnr-sandbox/README.md

   --node-config '{"index-enabled":false, "api-admin-enabled":true,"network-peer-list-gossip-frequency":"300ms"}'
 ```

-`--node-config` allows to specify specific avalanchego config parameters to the new node.
-See [here](https://docs.avax.network/build/references/avalanchego-config-flags) for the reference of supported flags.
+`--node-config` allows to specify specific camino-node config parameters to the new node.
+See [here](https://docs.camino.network/nodes/camino-node-config-flags/) for the reference of supported flags.

 **Note**: The following parameters will be _ignored_ if set in `--node-config`, because the network runner needs to set its own in order to function properly:
 `--log-dir`
 `--db-dir`

-AvalancheGo exposes a "test peer", which you can attach to a node.
+Caminogo exposes a "test peer", which you can attach to a node.
-(See [here](https://github.com/ava-labs/avalanchego/blob/master/network/peer/test_peer.go) for more information.)
+(See [here](https://github.com/chain4travel/caminogo/blob/chain4travel/network/peer/test_peer.go) for more information.)
 You can send messages through the test peer to the node it is attached to.

 To attach a test peer to a node (in this case, `node1`):